tintindas/poetry-archive/src/pages/poems/It's_As_If_Someone_Else_Is_With_Me.md

+---
+layout: "../../layouts/PoemLayout.astro"
-# It's As If Someone Else Is With Me
+title: It's As If Someone Else Is With Me

-### Robert Bly
+poet: Robert Bly
+---

 The dawn comes.
 Leaves feel it’s time
 To say something, and I feel myself drawn
 To You.
 I know this is wrong.

 To be drawn to You can cause trouble;
 I do so against all advice, from that one
 In me who saved me by keeping me alone.

 I’ve lived in so many houses, where
 You were not.
 If You became a dock
 I became a boat and pushed away.

 Those who are drawn to You become land
 If You are land, or water if You are water.
 I want nothing from You but to see You.